Grundtvigsvej: Buildings

-Grundtvigsvej School (Mo.
-11) is the newest public primary school in Frederiksberg.
+Grundtvigsvej School (No. 11) is the newest public primary school in Frederiksberg.
 It is based in the former Frøbel Seminarium.

 Gimle (No. 14) is a former entertainment and event venue.
 It is now part of University of Copenhagen's Frederiksberg Campus.

 Missionshuset Siloam (No. 37) was built by the Church Association for the Inner Mission in Denmark in 1897.
 The building was designed by Otto Beck (1867–1948).

 The building at the corner with Bülowsvej (Bülowsvej 7A/Grundtvigsvej 2) is from 1902 and was designed by Emil Blichfeldt.
 The building at the corner with Henrik Steffens Vej is from 1928 and was designed by Alfred Skjøt-Pedersen.
 The former factory at No. 25 is from 1936 and was designed by Axel Maar.

 Transport

 Frederiksberg metro station is located close to the western end of the street.